Harlem - The Backlash Begins

 The year 1964 saw the World’s Fair come to New York City.
 Its theme, oddly enough, was “peace through understanding.”
 It was an ambitious goal to aim for.
 Ten years earlier that concept would have been realistic but times had changed.
 New York was the first city in the world to have a black population of over one million.

 The July 16th killing of a black youth by a white police lieutenant ignited decades of scorn and contempt, spawning a six day rampage of violence.
 The hatred had been fanned to dangerous levels.
-What started as a protest march to the police station to demand justice quickly got escalated.
-The NYPD’S riot busting apparatus, the Tactical Patrol Force (TPF) locked horns with a sea of angry demonstrators and the ‘war of Harlem’ was on.
+What started as a protest march to the police station to demand justice quickly escalated to rage filled mob bent on revenge.
+The NYPD’S riot busting apparatus, the Tactical Patrol Force (TPF), locked horns with a sea of angry demonstrators and the ‘War of Harlem’ was on.
 It would be a war in which there would be no winner.

 Harlem - The Black Mecca